kunhe/al-folio/_pages/about.md

 I graduated from [Boston University](http://www.bu.edu) in 2018 with PhD and MSc degrees in computer science.
 My advisor was [Professor Stan Sclaroff](https://www.bu.edu/cs/profiles/stan-sclaroff/).
-My PhD dissertation focused on learning vector embeddings for visual data, which finds application in image retrieval and other related computer vision tasks.
 During grad school, I did research internships at Disney Research and Honda Research Institute, and I was a visiting student at Brown University.
 I hold a Bachelor's degree in computer science from Zhejiang University, China.